•

 Science

 Here is a funny Comedy Central Daily Show “news” report starring Steve Carell discussing the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory (BNL) on Long Island.
 The piece aired June 28, 2000, long before Steve was a Superstar.
-While watching the piece, keep in mind the madcap doomsday discussion from my […]
+While watching the piece, keep in mind the madcap doomsday discussion from my last post […]

 Wednesday, September 10th, 2008 at 2:11 pm